 Tax-exempt bonds.
-This provision is specific to the tax credit and HOME programs and does not meet bond requirements.
+This provision is specific to the tax credit program and does not meet bond requirements.
 Many owners of bond properties with tax credits will simply choose not to use the asset statement for the entire property but at a minimum, they must demonstrate that the 20% or 40% of the units that are needed to meet the bond minimum set-aside include households whose assets were verified through source documentation and not self-affidavit.

 HOME.
-This provision is acceptable for HOME move-ins.
-It is also acceptable for HOME recertifications on years that do not require source documentation.
-In other words, it can be used for recertifications every year except every sixth year of the affordability, when HOME requires full verification.
+This provision is not acceptable for HOME move-ins.
+It is acceptable for HOME recertifications on years that do not require source documentation.
+In other words, it can be used for recertifications during the years that HOME allows self-certification.